Online Programs in Electrical & Computer Engineering

 • Be sure to meet the application deadlines.
 The fall semester deadline is August 5 and the spring semester deadline is January 2.
 Specific class dates can be found at the academic calendar.

-• Both US students and international students can apply.
+• Both U.S. students and international students can apply.
 For details regarding immigration eligibility, consult with International Student Services.

 • English proficiency proof is required for applicants from a country where English is not the official language.
 Visit the international applicants page to learn more about what is needed.

-• Requirements include an appropriate bachelor’s degree.
-Applicants typically have a bachelor’s degree in electrical and computer engineering from an institution recognized by the UA.
-If the student has a STEM degree that is not ECE, the application will be considered, but they may want additional self-study or background courses after admission.
-If the student has a bachelor’s degree in a non-STEM major, background courses will be required before admission will be considered.
+• Requirements include an appropriate bachelor's degree.
+Applicants typically have a bachelor's degree in electrical and computer engineering from an institution recognized by the U of A. If the student has a STEM degree that is not ECE, the application will be considered, but they may want additional self-study or background courses after admission.
+If the student has a bachelor's degree in a non-STEM major, background courses will be required before admission will be considered.
 Contact the ECE graduate advisor for further information.

 • Recognized undergraduate degrees are determined by the Graduate College.
 For accreditation requirements, visit the